 failure, & mean time between failures) as well as for their corresponding failure rates and % reliabilities.
 Probability Plots (to assess whether data is

-distributed or "exponentially" distributed) are created automatically from inputted data.
-For the most accurate %-in-specification, a 2-sided
+distributed or "exponentially" distributed) are created automatically from inputted data (after the user chooses a transformation to normality for

 REVISED: File outputs include Sample Size, two types of AOQL, two types of OC curves, Sample Size curve, and two AOQ curves.
 Instead of